 Defence (Optional): In the UK, viva voce is not mandatory in a Master’s dissertation, though some institutions may insist on oral defence or presentation.

-Writing: Drafting a Thesis or a Dissertation is a major scholarly endeavour and also one of the most challenging tasks that any academician will ever encounter in their academic career.
+Writing: Drafting a thesis or dissertation is a major scholarly endeavour and also one of the most challenging tasks that any academician will ever encounter in their academic career.

 Tips for Writing a Thesis or Dissertation

-Plan Ahead: It pays to begin planning in the early stage.
-Begin by proposing the Research Question, Method, and a realistic time frame for your work.
-To increase the likelihood of success, come up with achievable and realistic time frames for all the stages of your investigation and composing.
+Plan Ahead: It pays to begin planning in the early stages.
+Begin by proposing the research question, method, and a realistic time frame for your work.
+To increase the likelihood of success, come up with achievable and realistic time frames for all the stages of your investigation and composition.

 Write Regularly: Writers should set a practice regime and schedule time for writing.
 It is important to realise that even if you can write only a few hundred words a day, it adds up and doesn’t have to be an overwhelming task.